TheOtherRolesAU/TheOtherRoles/README.md

 ## Engineer
 ### **Team: Crewmates**
-The Engineer (if alive) can fix one sabotage per game from anywhere on the map.\
+The Engineer (if alive) can fix a certain amount of sabotages per game from anywhere on the map.\
-The Engineer can use vents.
-If the Engineer is inside a vent, the Impostors will see a blue outline around all vents on the map (in order to warn them).
+The Engineer can use vents.\
+If the Engineer is inside a vent, depending on the options the members of the team Jackal/Impostors will see a blue outline around all vents on the map (in order to warn them).
-Because of the vents the Engineer might not be able to start some tasks using the "Use" button, you can double-click on the tasks instead.
+Because of the vents the Engineer might not be able to start some tasks using the "Use" button, you can double-click on the tasks instead.\
 \
 **NOTE:**
 - The kill button of Impostors activates if they stand next to a vent where the Engineer is.
 They can also kill them there.
 No other action (e.g. Morphling sample, Shifter shift, ...) can affect players inside vents.